 Banks have a problem with millennials – the 83.1 million Americans born between 1982 and 2000 – like me.
 According to one study, one in three millennials are open to switching banks in the next ninety days.
 Considering how much work goes into switching – moving your money, your direct deposits, getting a new card, moving any recurring subscriptions over – that’s a huge deal.

 Even worse for traditional banks?
 53% of millennials don’t think that their bank offers anything unique compared to other banks.
 To most millennials, checking and savings accounts are nothing more than outdated commodities.
 70% of millennials believe that the way we pay for things will be totally different within five years.
 Why would you stick with a stodgy old bank when the future of money is about to change completely?

-Enter, stage right: Chime
+Enter, stage right: Chime bank.

 That right there is enough to capture some attention from millennials.
 No one likes account fees or hidden fees or fees of any kind, and eliminating those to zero is awesome.
 Chime isn’t unique in this regard, however – another banking startup, Simple Bank, offered accounts like this way before Chime, as did countless other branchless banks like Ally.

 But to say that Chime is just a bank is to discount two features that could convince millennials to make the switch.

 Here’s another problem: millennials don’t like credit cards.
 There a million think pieces out there telling you why that’s good or bad and everything in-between, but the big takeaway is that millennials don’t like the idea of creating debt.

 But millennials do like rewards programs, and they especially like rewards programs tied to their primary spending account, like cashback programs or a travel rewards system.
 Unfortunately for us, most debit cards don’t have rewards programs.